strongloop-archive/strong-gateway-demo/README.md

 ### strong-gateway

 The StrongLoop API Gateway is a standalone LoopBack application used to expose and protect APIs.
-See https://github.com/strongloop/strong-gateway for more info.
+For more information, see [http://docs.strongloop.com/display/LGW/StrongLoop+API+Gateway](StrongLoop API Gateway documentation).

 ### demo-api-server